You are using an outdated browser. Some features may not work correctly, and your experience will not be good. Update your browser

 Updated:

 On 5th November each year we celebrate the failure of the Gunpowder Plot with bonfires and fireworks.
-But what really happened?
-In this engaging talk, Tony Morgan will discuss Guy Fawkes's background in Tudor York, the history behind the Gunpowder Plot and the myriad of Yorkshire connections.
+But what really happened and what are the links to Yorkshire?
+The talk covers Guy Fawkes's background in Tudor York, the history behind the Gunpowder Plot and the myriad of other Yorkshire connections.
+The talk is well-researched, engaging and friendly, with time for questions at the end.

 About Tony Morgan

 Tony Morgan is an Associate Professor at the University of Leeds.
-He is the author of a series of non-fiction history books and historical novels focused on topics such as Tudor York, Stuart York and Guy Fawkes and the Gunpowder Plot.
+He is the author of a series of non-fiction history books and historical novels focused on Tudor York, Stuart York and Guy Fawkes and the Gunpowder Plot.
+Depending on where the talk is held, Tony often tailors items and events of most local interest.
 His engaging talks bring the history of real people, places and events to life.
-When Tony delivers a talk to a group, very frequently he is requested to return to speak on another topic.
+When Tony delivers a talk to a group, he's usally requested to return to speak on another topic.
 Tony donates his event speaker fees, history books and novel profits to good causes.
 In recent years, he has raised thousands of pounds for St Leonard's Hospice in York.

 Send a message to the speaker